EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

 ALTER TABLE
 ```

 Now to make things a little more interesting.
-Let's add a new column to the **pgbench_accounts** table named "phone", which will hold the account owner's phone number.
-As this is confidential information, we do not want it to be available - except on the source database!
+Let’s add a new column to the **pgbench_accounts** table named “phone”, which will hold the account owner’s phone number.
+As this is confidential information, we do not want it to be available—except on the source database!
 For this example, database btest1 will be the source, and database btest2 will be the target.

 ```
 $ psql btest1 -c 'ALTER TABLE pgbench_accounts ADD phone TEXT'